 Perkins Mobile Auto Glass is a family-owned small business.
 Six full-time technicians repair all kinds of auto glass and windshields.
 They own four trucks which store the majority of their tools and allow them to transport large pieces of glass to clients.
-Brad Perkins, the owner’s son, shows me their customized work trucks — and talks about what works for the business and what doesn’t.
+Brad Perkins shows their customized work trucks — and talks about what works for the business and what doesn’t.

 Because the technicians at Perkins Mobile Auto Glass typically travel to their clients, they drive roughly 5,000 miles per month.
 Brad tells me that this is just from traveling locally within about a 50-mile radius.

 "This is the most versatile way to do auto glass that we’ve found."